Moffran/calibrated_explanations/README.md

 Getting started
 ---------------
 The [notebooks folder](https://github.com/Moffran/calibrated_explanations/tree/main/notebooks) contains a number of notebooks illustrating different use cases for `calibrated-explanations`.
-The [quickstart_wrap](https://github.com/Moffran/calibrated_explanations/blob/main/notebooks/quickstart_wrap.ipynb), using the `WrapCalibratedExplainer` class, is similar to this Getting Started but including plots.
+The [quickstart_wrap](https://github.com/Moffran/calibrated_explanations/blob/main/notebooks/quickstart_wrap.ipynb), using the `WrapCalibratedExplainer` class, is similar to this Getting Started, including plots and output.

 The notebooks listed below are using the `CalibratedExplainer` class.
 They showcase a number of different use cases, as indicated by their names:
 * [quickstart](https://github.com/Moffran/calibrated_explanations/blob/main/notebooks/quickstart.ipynb) - similar to this Getting Started, but without a wrapper class.